NRM is Proud to Play a Role in the Dunkin’ Brands, National Grid, and Eversource Energy Management Program

 Lights Out for Expanded Lighting Energy Efficiency?

-If you’ll excuse the pun, a threat does indeed exist against the legal requirement for larger swathes of lightbulbs to be energy efficient, and it’s no laughing matter.
-The Trump administration is seeking to undo an Obama-era regulation that applies to specialty lightbulbs, leaving it out of the upcoming 2020 federal efficiency standards.
-These types […]
+The administration is seeking to undo an Obama-era regulation that applies to specialty lightbulbs, leaving it out of the upcoming 2020 federal efficiency standards.
+These types of bulbs include the decorative globe-like bulbs in bathroom fixtures, reflectors in recessed lighting, and more.

 In the Grocery Game, Refrigeration and HVACR Must Keep Evolving